Susilo Bambang Yudhoyono: Road to presidency

-The rapid rise of Yudhoyono's (center) popularity helped the Democratic Party garner 7.45% of votes during the April 2004 legislative election.
+The rapid rise of Yudhoyono's (centre) popularity helped the Democratic Party garner 7.45% of votes during the April 2004 legislative election.

 Yudhoyono's manifesto for the future of Indonesia, summarised in a book titled Vision For Change written by him and distributed for free during the campaign, was built on four pillars: prosperity, peace, justice and democracy.
 At the top of his agenda was a plan for increasing economic prosperity, aiming for economic growth of at least 7% and a revival of small and medium-sized enterprises.
 He also put forward policies to offer better credit lines, to cut red tape, improve labour laws and to root out corruption from the top down.
 He told an interviewer:

 If we are to reduce poverty, create jobs, increase purchasing power and rebuild infrastructure, then we will need new capital.
 Of course, to be able to invite investment, I have to improve the climate – legal certainties, political stability, law and order, sound tax policies, customs policies, good labor management.
 I will improve the guarantees to encourage investors to come to Indonesia.

 Yudhoyono's perceived communication skills made him the front-runner throughout the election campaign, according to many opinion polls and the opinions of election commentators, ahead of the other candidates (Megawati, Wiranto, Amien Rais, and Hamzah).
 On 5 July 2004, Yudhoyono participated in the first round of the presidential election, coming first with 33% of the votes.
 However, 50% of votes were required for a new president and vice president to be elected, and this meant Yudhoyono going into a run-off against Megawati.

 In the run-off, Yudhoyono faced a challenge from Megawati's Indonesian Democratic Party-Struggle (PDI-P), forming a national coalition with Golkar, the PPP, Prosperous Peace Party (PDS) and the Indonesian National Party (PNI).
 Yudhoyono then declared that his coalition, which now received political support from the National Awakening Party (PKB), the Prosperous Justice Party (PKS) and the National Mandate Party (PAN), would be the people's coalition.
 On 20 September 2004, Yudhoyono participated in the run-off election, winning it with 60.87% of the vote.
 Yudhoyono was inaugurated as president on 20 October 2004.
 In February 2010, SBY was named as the political figure who had achieved by the influential Public Affairs Asia network and magazine.